patheticGeek/torrent-aio-bot/Readme.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/patheticGeek/torrent-aio-bot)

-TODO after deploy:
+## TODO after deploy

-1. Go to the build packs section in settings and click add buildpack and enter "https://github.com/jontewks/puppeteer-heroku-buildpack.git" as buildpack url then click save changes.
-2. Set the enviorment variables.
-Go to heroku dashboard open the app then go to Settings > Config vars > Reveal Config vars.
+### Minimum required to get torrent download working:

-3. Set a variable with key "SITE" and value is the link of your site. eg. "https://\<project name>.herokuapp.com".
+Set a variable with key "SITE" and value is the link of your site. eg. "https://\<project name>.herokuapp.com".
 This is important to keep bot alive or server will stop after 30 min of inactivity.

+### To start a torrent bot:

-4. Set a variable with key "TELEGRAM_TOKEN" and token of your bot as value.
+Set a variable with key "TELEGRAM_TOKEN" and token of your bot as value.
 [How to get token](https://core.telegram.org/bots/#creating-a-new-bot)

+### To get search working:

+Go to the build packs section in settings and click add buildpack and enter "https://github.com/jontewks/puppeteer-heroku-buildpack.git" as buildpack url then click save changes.

+Set the enviorment variables.
+Go to heroku dashboard open the app then go to Settings > Config vars > Reveal Config vars.

-Heroku dosent detect third party buildpack required for using puppeteer so it is recommended to git clone and then deploy to heroku after adding buildpack manually
+> Heroku dosent detect third party buildpack required for using puppeteer so it is recommended to git clone and then deploy to heroku after adding buildpack manually.
+>

-If you do not deploy with git clone search wont work downloading will still work
+> If you do not deploy with git clone and then search wont work downloading will still work.

 ## API Endpoints -